 Last but not least, you could struggle to find another law firm that boasts a reputation as exceptional as ours.
 We encourage you to take a look at the reviews that are available to read on our website.
 You will see that people have been more than happy with the service they have received.

 If you are ready to make a claim for injury or illness in Spain compensation, we are ready and waiting to help you.
 You can get hold of us on 0800 073 8801.
 This line is open 24 hours a day, seven days a week.
 Whether you are ready to make a claim or not, we can assist.
 You can get in touch with us in many different ways.
 Not only can you call us but also you can use the live chat feature, send us a message via email, or you can enter your details and we will call you back.

-Restaurant illness or injury claims – A guide to claiming for illness cause by a restaurant.
+Restaurant illness or injury claims – A guide to claiming for illness caused by a restaurant.

-Hotel injury claims – Can you claim for an injury cause by the negligence of your hotel?
+Hotel injury claims – Can you claim for an injury caused by the negligence of your hotel?
 See here.

 FAQ – FAQ on claims processes.